The legendary Cold Friday of Jan. 19, 1810 brought such terrible winds and frigid temperature that people talked and wrote about it for generations.

 Several Old Persons perished within doors...Susanna Beadle, aet.
 82, attempting to arise from bed was so chilled as to expire immediately.
 A woman, also a Widow, chilled, fell into the fire, on the western part of the Town, & escaped with life enough to put out the fire in her clothes but did not call assistance & perished with the cold & found dead in the morning.
 The young man from the Ship going to Beverly Shore not half a mile could not be recovered.
 A Soldier coming from Salem Fort only to the Farm houses on the Neck, not half a mile, was much frozen…...the use of the pen was impracticable unless near to the fire, & even before the fire the water froze on the tables.

-Bentley noted a vessel lost one of her men when it tried to reach Beverly shore and several vessels in the harbor were blown ashore.
+Bentley noted a vessel lost one of her men when it tried to reach Beverly shore.
+The fierce winds blew ashore several other vessels in the harbor.
 Capt.
-James Sears and the crew of the sloop Margaret, carrying a load of plaster from Thomaston, were lost at sea.
-The southbound sloop was carrying a load of plaster from Thomaston.
+James Sears and the crew of the sloop Margaret, carrying a load of plaster from Thomaston, lost their lives at sea.

 The saddest tale of suffering was repeated many times.
 It happened in Sanbornton, N.H.
 According to the New Hampshire Historical Society, the wind blew down part of the home of Jeremiah Ellsworth, jeopardizing the lives of his wife and three children.

 Mrs. Ellsworth dressed the youngest child and went into the cellar, leaving the other two in bed.
 Jeremiah Ellsworth went to the home of David Brown, a quarter mile away, seeking help.
-His feet were so frozen the two men agreed it was too dangerous for him to go back home.
+His feet had frozen, though, and the two men agreed he shouldn't risk the danger of going back home.

 Brown hitched his horse to a sleigh to rescue Mrs. Ellsworth and the children.
 He found her and the baby in the cellar, the other two naked in bed as the wind blew their clothes off.
 He covered them with a blanket and put them in the sleigh, but the wind turned the sleigh over and scattered everything.

 Mrs. Ellsworth decided to walk to Brown's house but sank into the snow, benumbed by cold.
-She crawled to Brown's house, where she was so changed her husband didn't recognize her.
+She crawled to Brown's house, where she had changed so much her husband didn't recognize her.

 Brown put the children back in the sleigh but the wind blew it over again and tore it to pieces.
 He could only carry two of the children, so he left the baby, who was dressed, behind on the road.
 When he reached his home the children were still alive, but died a few minutes later.
 Brown was too exhausted and frostbitten to find the baby, but later that day a search party found him dead by the side of the road.